 The objectives of the measure are to increase living standards by improving the attractive feature of rural settlements in order to reverse outward migration and negative trends of economic and social conditions and depopulation of the countryside.
-In case of renovation of buildings the measure focuses on outside appearance.
+In case of renovation of buildings the measure focuses on inside and outside appearance, taking into consideration, that outside renovation may executed only together with inside renovation and the inside renovation must targets the establishment or development of a former or new community function.

 The geographical scope of the measure includes the settlements with population number of less than 5.000 or density of population less than 100 persons pro sq. km.
-The outskirt areas of non-eligible settlements - with an outskirt population above 1 % of the total inhabitants of the settlement - are eligible for support.
+The outskirt areas of non-eligible settlements - with an outskirt population above 2 % of the total inhabitants of the settlement - are eligible for support.
 Settlements of the Budapest agglomeration are not eligible under the measure.
-The list of eligible settlements can be found in Annex 19. and Annex 21.
+The list of eligible settlements can be found in Annex 17.
 A map on the eligible settlements can be found in Annex 20.